Zhiyang-Z/A_solution_for_DQN/README.md

 # A Solution For DQN
 A DQN Solution can easily reach high score for Atari Breakout game.

+If you feel this repository helpful, please leave a star ⭐, thanks.

 🎯 Key Idea: Improving Score with 5 Replay Buffers

 In standard DQN implementations, the replay buffer often becomes biased toward experiences from the later stages of the game (e.g., when only a few bricks remain).
 As the agent masters these later stages, it can gradually “forget” how to play the early stages — and vice versa.